Sensex, Nifty likely to open lower amid mixed global cues

 Singapore Nifty (SGX Nifty) is the Indian Nifty index that is traded in Singapore Stock Exchange and considered to be the first indication of the Indian markets opening.

-On September 17, benchmark indices ended lower after scaling record highs as investors booked profits at higher levels.
-After moving in a range of 866 points during the day, Sensex closed 125.27 points lower at 59,015 and Nifty slipped 44.35 points to 17,585.
-While Sensex touched lifetime high of 59,737, Nifty reached new peak of 17,792 during the day.

-Kotak Bank was the top Sensex gainer, rising 5.26 per cent, followed by Bharti Airtel, HDFC Bank, Maruti, Axis Bank and Nestle India.
+Bajaj Finance was the top gainer in the Sensex pack, rising around 5 per cent, followed by IndusInd Bank, Tata Steel, ITC, Bajaj Finserv, Tech Mahindra and Infosys.

-Shrikant Chouhan, Head of Equity Research (Retail) at Kotak Securities said, "For Nifty, 17,700 would be the immediate resistance level traders will have to look at, and below the same, the correction wave is likely to continue up to 17,450-17,350 levels.
-If the index trades above 17,700, the uptrend texture will continue up to 17,800-17,950 levels.
-Contra traders can take a long bet near 17,350 with a strict 17,300 support stop loss."
+Nagaraj Shetti, Technical Research Analyst, HDFC Securities said, "The market seems to have reversed up surprisingly after a short period of downward correction.
+This pattern indicate a strength of present upside momentum and emergence of buying after a small dips.
+The present upside bounce from initial moving average support could signal possibility of more upside towards 17800 levels in the next few sessions.
+Immediate support is placed at 17425 levels."

-Foreign institutional investors (FIIs) bought shares worth Rs 1,552 crore on September 17, and domestic institutional investors (DIIs) sold shares worth Rs 1,398 crore, as per provisional data available on NSE.
+Foreign institutional investors (FIIs) bought shares worth Rs 1,041.92 crore on September 21, and domestic institutional investors (DIIs) bought shares worth Rs 2,167 crore, as per provisional data available on NSE.

 Global markets